DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: : Our Proposed Solution

-Building on the insights from the previous sections, we design a dynamic layer selection strategy for quantized DP-SGD that combines: (i) probabilistic sampling of quantized layers to reduce variance (Section~\ref{sec:part1}), and (ii) loss-aware prioritization to preserve performance by avoiding quantization of high-impact layers (Section~\ref{sec:part2}).
+Building on the insights from the previous sections, we design a dynamic layer selection strategy for quantized DP training that combines: (i) probabilistic sampling of quantized layers to reduce variance (Section~\ref{sec:part1}), and (ii) loss-aware prioritization to preserve performance by avoiding quantization of high-impact layers (Section~\ref{sec:part2}).

 Let $R(l_i)$ denote the estimated quantization loss impact of layer $i$.
 We define the probability of selecting layer $i$ for quantization as:

 where $\beta > 0$ is a scaling parameter that controls how strongly we prioritize low-impact layers.